Bloomingdale (Washington, D.C.): 2000–present

 Like many D.C. neighborhoods since the early 2000s, Bloomingdale has undergone substantial gentrification, with the neighborhood's once-numerous vacant properties being repurposed, sharp rises in property values, and rapidly shifting demographics.
 The population is nearly evenly split between White residents, many of whom have moved to the neighborhood since the 2000s, and African American residents, who have historically constituted a majority in the community.

 During this period of rapid change, new businesses have opened in the neighborhood, primarily restaurants, bars, and food markets.
-These include Windows Market, Big Bear Cafe, Yoga District, El Camino, Bacio Pizzeria, FieldToCity, Rustik Tavern, Boundary Stone, Aroi Thai Sushi Bar, Grassroots Gourmet, Red Hen, Showtime Lounge, and Crisp Kitchen & Bar.
-Every summer, the Bloomingdale Farmers' Market operates on Sundays on R St between Florida Ave and 1st Street, N.W.
+The Bloomingdale Farmers' Market operates year-round on Sundays on R St between Florida Ave and 1st Street, N.W.

 On May 22, 2010, the city officially dedicated a new street, Bloomingdale Court, N.W., the name given by local resident and novelist Frederick Louis Richardson for the alley system between the 100 block of U and V Streets, N.W., and the 2000 block of 1st Street and Flagler Place, N.W.

 On July 27, 2018, the D.C.
 Historic Preservation Review Board voted to designate Bloomingdale a historic district.
 It was listed on the National Register of Historic Places on November 26 of the same year.

-The neighborhood has several active neighborhood groups and associations including the Bloomingdale Civic Association.
+The neighborhood has several active neighborhood groups and associations, including the Bloomingdale Civic Association.

 Demographics

-According to the Census Bureau's 2016 American Community Survey, the population of Bloomingdale's two census tracts was estimated to be about 43% African American, about 42% non-Hispanic White, about 7% Hispanic, and about 3% Asian.
+According to the Census Bureau's 2020 American Community Survey, the population of Bloomingdale's two census tracts was estimated to be 6,258 made up of about 31.5% Black or African American alone, about 51.5% White alone, about 7.6% Hispanic or Latino, and about 4.4% Asian alone.